Are Chico’s FAS, Inc. (CHS) Shares Headed For A Pullback?

-On Friday, shares of Chico’s FAS, Inc. (NYSE:CHS) marked $0.98 per share versus a previous $0.98 closing price.
-With having a 0.07% gain, an insight into the fundamental values of Chico’s FAS, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-CHS showed a fall of -74.26% within its YTD performance, with highs and lows between $0.93 – $5.14 during the period of 52 weeks, compared to the simple moving average of -70.95% in the period of the last 200 days.
+On Friday, shares of Chico’s FAS, Inc. (NYSE:CHS) marked $1.37 per share versus a previous $1.50 closing price.
+With having a -8.67% loss, an insight into the fundamental values of Chico’s FAS, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+CHS showed a fall of -64.04% within its YTD performance, with highs and lows between $0.93 – $5.14 during the period of 52 weeks, compared to the simple moving average of -58.79% in the period of the last 200 days.

 Telsey Advisory Group equity researchers changed the status of Chico’s FAS, Inc. (NYSE: CHS) shares to a “Market Perform” rating in the report published on November 27th, 2019.
 Other analysts, including Telsey Advisory Group, also published their reports on CHS shares.
 Telsey Advisory Group repeated the rating from the previous report, marking CHS under “Market Perform” rating, in the report published on August 29th, 2019.
 Additionally, CHS shares got another “Market Perform” rating from Telsey Advisory Group, setting a target price of $4 on the company’s shares, according to the report published in June 12th, 2019.
 On November 29th, 2018, BofA/Merrill Reiterated an Underperform rating and increased its price target from $6.50 to $4.
 On the other hand, RBC Capital Mkts Downgrade the “Sector Perform” rating for CHS shares, as published in the report on November 29th, 2018.
 Telsey Advisory Group seems to be going bullish on the price of CHS shares, based on the price prediction for CHS, indicating that the shares will jump from $11 to $9, giving the shares “Market Perform” rating based on their report from May 31st, 2018.
 Another “Neutral” rating came from Citigroup.